Blog Archives

 What is kombucha?

 Kombucha is a fermented drink made from a fairly heavily sweetened black tea (about 1 cup of sugar per gallon of tea), although other types of tea can be used as well.
-A symbiotic culture of bacteria and yeast known by the acronym “SCOBY” is placed on top of the tea blend.
+A symbiotic culture of bacteria and yeast known by the acronym “SCOBY” (it stands for “Symbiotic culture of bacteria and yeast”) is placed on top of the tea blend.
 It grows into a gelatinous mass on top of the tea as it ferments the sugars in the tea mixture.
 After a week or so, the freshly grown bacteria/yeast mat can be separated out into a new SCOBY for the next batch, and the liquid can be drawn off to drink.

 It’s really good for you, right?